Dasharo/docs/docs/unified-test-documentation/dasharo-security/200-tpm-support.md

     rm /tmp/test
     ```

-5. Execute the following commands to check that the ownership is taken:
+1. Execute the following commands to check that the ownership is taken:

     ```bash
     ! tpm2_changeauth --quiet -c owner 2>/dev/null
     echo $?
     ```

-6. Reboot the DUT and enter BIOS.
+1. Reboot the DUT and enter BIOS.
-7. Enter Device Manager.
+1. Enter Device Manager.
-8. Enter TCG2 Configuration.
+1. Enter TCG2 Configuration.
-9. Scroll down to TPM2 Operation and press Enter.
+1. Scroll down to TPM2 Operation and press Enter.
-10. Choose `TPM2 ClearControl(NO) + Clear`.
+1. Choose `TPM2 ClearControl(NO) + Clear`.
-11. Save and Reboot.
+1. Save and Reboot.
-12. When prompted, press F12 to clear the TPM.
+1. When prompted, press F12 to clear the TPM.
-13. Boot into the system and log in.
+1. Boot into the system and log in.
-14. Execute the commands from step 5.
+1. Execute the commands from step 11.

 **Expected result**

-1. The output in step 5 should be equal 1.
+1. The output in step 11 should be equal 1.
-2. The output in step 14 should be 0.
+1. The output in step 21 should be 0.

 ## TPM005.01 Check TPM Hash Algorithm Support SHA1 (Firmware)

 **Test description**

-This test aims to verify that the TPM supports needed hash algorithms.
+This test aims to verify that the TPM supports needed hash algorithm (SHA1).

 **Test configuration data**